 3. Photo editing

 Improve your photos with one of the free photo editing packages available.
 GIMP, IrfanView and Serif Photoplus have all received good reviews and have a host of features.
-Alternatively, you may want to consider Corel Snapfire or Picasa – simpler packages which organize your photos and allow basic photo retouching.
+Alternatively, you may want to consider Corel Snapfire - a simpler package which organises your photos and allow basic photo retouching.

 You can even protect your computer for free.
 AVG Anti-Virus Free and Avira AntiVir PersonalEdition Classic will protect your computer from viruses.
 Comodo Firewall and ZoneAlarm Personal Firewall protect your computers from hackers and worms when you’re online.
 Make sure you keep these packages up-to-date by checking for free updates.